v2.0.0 Django-modern-rpc

 • urls (Iterable) - An iterable of URLs to fetch

-• timeout (Union) - Request timeout per request (seconds)
+• timeout (float | None) - Request timeout per request (seconds)

 • max_concurrency (int) - Max number of concurrent requests